Skip to main content

 Dividend Yield

-Dividend yield measures the income return on a stock investment relative to its price.
-It answers the question: "If I buy this stock today, what percentage of my investment will I receive back as dividends over the next year?"
+Dividend yield answers a straightforward question: "If I buy this stock today, what percentage of my investment will I get back in dividends over the next year?"

-Dividend yield is calculated as: Annual Dividends Per Share / Current Stock Price x 100.
+The formula is simple: Annual Dividends Per Share / Current Stock Price x 100.
 A company paying $3 in annual dividends with a stock price of $100 has a 3% yield.
-If the stock price drops to $75 (and dividends stay the same), the yield rises to 4% — an important relationship to understand.
+If the stock drops to $75—and dividends stay the same—the yield rises to 4%.
+That inverse relationship is important to understand.

-This inverse relationship between price and yield means that high-yield stocks aren't always bargains.
-A rising yield can indicate a falling stock price due to business problems, with the risk that the company will cut its dividend.
-This is called a "yield trap" — the high yield lures investors into a declining company.
+Why?
+Because a high yield isn't always a good sign.
+Sometimes a rising yield just means the stock price is falling due to business problems, and the company might cut its dividend next.
+This is called a "yield trap"—the high yield lures you into a declining company.

-Dividend-paying stocks serve specific portfolio roles: income generation for retirees, total return enhancement through reinvestment, and potential inflation protection (many companies increase dividends annually).
+Dividend-paying stocks fill specific roles in a portfolio: generating income (especially useful in retirement), boosting total return when you reinvest those dividends, and offering some inflation protection since many companies raise their dividends annually.
 The "dividend aristocrats" are S&P 500 companies that have increased dividends for 25+ consecutive years.

 Frequently Asked Questions